© Copyright DHX Electric Machines, Inc.

-DHX ELECTRIC MACHINES, INC. is an independent, closely-held startup company producing state-of-the-art, ultra-high torque density electric machines, incorporating the patented, proprietary micro-feature enhanced "Direct-Winding Heat Exchange" DWHX™ cooling system developed in MayorLab at the George W. Woodruff School of Mechanical Engineering at Georgia Tech.
-The DWHX™ cooling system targets the cooling effect directly at the heat source, the stator windings, and with the micro-feature enhancement, effects are capable of removing up to 16 times the heat of conventional cooling systems.
+DHX ELECTRIC MACHINES, INC. is an independent, closely-held company producing state-of-the-art, ultra-high torque density electric machines, incorporating the patented, proprietary micro-feature enhanced "Direct-Winding Heat Exchange" DwHX™ cooling system developed in MayorLab at the George W. Woodruff School of Mechanical Engineering at Georgia Tech.
+The DwHX™ cooling system targets the cooling effect directly at the heat source, the stator windings, and with the micro-feature enhancement, effects are capable of removing up to 16 times the heat of conventional cooling systems.
 Consequently, the DHX® cooling system provides a 4 times increase in torque per volume that allows DHX electric motors to produce the same torque in 75% of the space of the conventional motor.
-DHX has industry-standard electromagnetic design FEA tools and custom multi-disciplinary design codes for rapid production development cycles, empowering DHX to develop custom, application-tailored motors to its customers.
+DHX has industry-standard electromagnetic design FEA tools and custom multi-disciplinary design codes for rapid production development cycles, empowering DHX to develop custom, application-tailored motors for its customers.